dartzpen/WGU-D286-Java-Fundementals-PA/README.md

 # WGU-D286-Java-Fundementals-PA

-My coded answers for the Java PreAssesment at WGU.
+My coded answers for the Java PreAssesment at WGU, Questions 1 - 9.

 Disclaimer: This is NOT the Objective Assesment and does not contain any sensitive information.
 This is how I chose to interpret the answers, however there